not-pope/doit/README.md

 `./doit -i 1 -f ./the_prodigy.txt --author "The Prodigy" -d "The Prodigy/" -b 10`

+or, if you put links for songs in file 'links' and those songs have their own authors in that file (format: `author-song name https://example.com`) you can also just us
+`./doit` and it will parse the links file and download the songs in the `./songs` directory.

 ### Notes:
 doit is created using [Deno](https://deno.land/), which supports 'compiling' typescript files by bundling full runtime with user's script, hence creating **huge** executables (memory-wise).
 If you have Deno installed already, you can compile/run it yourself.